← Back to .knowledge

 .knowledge/github-action-templates/

-The open core can be copied into repository automation without requiring a hosted control plane.
+The free core can be copied into repository automation without requiring a hosted management service.

 Use it for